galetaire/homesite-hns/README.md

 # How to Host a Website on a Handshake TLD

 A brief guide to hosting a website on a self-controlled Handshake top-level domain (TLD).
-Handshake is an experimental DNS root zone based on a peer-to-peer (P2P) blockchain system.
+[Handshake](https://handshake.org/) is an experimental DNS root zone based on a peer-to-peer (P2P) blockchain system.

-> **Note:** This guide does not cover how to obtain a HNS domain names or coins, and it does not recommend crypto investment whatsoever.
-Skepticism around blockchain projects is more often right than wrong, but I consider HNS DNS to be a decent exception, as a healthy and valid alternative to ICANN DNS.
+> **Note:** This guide does not cover how to obtain a HNS domain or coins, and it does not recommend crypto investment whatsoever.
+Skepticism around blockchain projects is more often right than wrong, but I consider HNS DNS to be a decent exception, and a valid alternative to ICANN DNS.

 ## What You Need